2muchcoffeecom/ngx-restangular/README.md

 ### Properties
 Restangular comes with defaults for all of its properties but you can configure them. **So, if you don't need to configure something, there's no need to add the configuration.**
-You can set all these configurations in **RestangularModule(#how-to-configure-them-globally) to change the global configuration** or you can **use the withConfig method in Restangular service to create a new Restangular service with some scoped configuration**.
+You can set all these configurations in **[RestangularModule](#how-to-configure-them-globally) to change the global configuration** or you can **use the [withConfig](#how-to-create-a-restangular-service-with-a-different-configuration-from-the-global-one) method in Restangular service to create a new Restangular service with some scoped configuration**.
 Check the section on this later.

 #### setBaseUrl
 The base URL for all calls to your API.
 For example if your URL for fetching accounts is http://example.com/api/v1/accounts, then your baseUrl is `/api/v1`.
-The default baseUrl is an empty string which resolves to the same url that AngularJS is running, but you can also set an absolute url like `http://api.example.com/api/v1` if you need to set another domain.
+The default baseUrl is an empty string which resolves to the same url that Angular2 is running, but you can also set an absolute url like `http://api.example.com/api/v1` if you need to set another domain.

 #### setExtraFields
 These are the fields that you want to save from your parent resources if you need to display them.
 By default this is an Empty Array which will suit most cases